shagufta21/freerdp-win32-builder/readme.md

 # FreeRDP - MinGW64 build
-resulting build depends on msvcr120.dll
+resulting build does not depend on msvcr120.dll however it's using _aligned_realloc instead of _aligned_recalloc.